pingcap/docs/system-variables.md

 - Default value: `1`
 - This variable specifies the number of partitions that TiDB [automatically analyzes](/statistics.md#automatic-update) when analyzing a partitioned table (which means automatically collecting statistics on a partitioned table).
 - If the value of this variable is smaller than the number of partitions, TiDB automatically analyzes all partitions of the partitioned table in multiple batches.
 If the value of this variable is greater than the number of partitions, TiDB analyzes all partitions of the partitioned table at the same time.
-- If the number of partitions of a partitioned table is far greater than this variable value and the auto-analyze takes a long time, you can increase the value of `tidb_auto_analyze_partition_batch_size` to reduce the time consumption.
+- If the number of partitions of a partitioned table is far greater than this variable value and the auto-analyze takes a long time, you can increase the value of this variable  to reduce the time consumption.

 ### tidb_auto_analyze_ratio